 Thanks to our partners at Saint John’s Outdoor University, our 2,700-acre campus becomes an outdoor classroom, conveniently located in our backyard!
 From learning about the biomes of Minnesota and climate change, to discovering alternative energy sources and the maple syrup process, to exploring a variety of water-related topics.
 Students also develop their creative writing skills by journaling the changes they observe each month in their chosen “spot in the woods.”
 Students may also learn about biomimicry, a science unit involving the study of nature’s models and then use these designs and processes to solve human problems.
 In other words, innovation inspired by nature.

-In addition, the fifth and sixth grade class takes many off-campus field trips to enhance learning, including the ever-popular fall field trip to learn about Native Americans and an overnight winter visit to an environmental center in northern Minnesota.
+In addition, the sixth grade class takes many off-campus field trips to enhance learning, including the ever-popular fall field trip to learn about Native Americans and an overnight winter visit to an environmental center in northern Minnesota.

 Our 6th Grade Program provides students the unique opportunity to participate our Exploratory World Language Program.
 The objective of this program is to provide the students an introduction, and foundation, in the three world languages offered at the school, including Chinese, German and Spanish.
 No prior knowledge of the language is expected.
 Spoken communication will be emphasized, but all four areas of language acquisition (reading, listening, writing, and speaking) will be developed.
 Approximately 10 weeks will be spent on each language.
 This enables students to make an informed decision when selecting the world language to continue studying in 7th grade.